Charlie History, Family Crest & Coats of Arms

 Early History of the Charlie family

-Another 205 words (15 lines of text) are included under the topic Early Charlie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Charlie research.
+Another 75 words (5 lines of text) covering the years 1719, 1808, 1830, 1873, 1807, 1867, 1807 and 1867 are included under the topic Early Charlie History in all our PDF Extended History products and printed products wherever possible.

 Charlie Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Chorley, Chorly and others.

 Early Notables of the Charlie family (pre 1700)

 Outstanding amongst the family at this time was Josiah Chorley (d.
 1719?), English Presbyterian minister, great-grandson of Richard Chorley of Walton-le-Dale, near Preston, Lancashire, and second of six sons of Henry Chorley of Preston.

 Henry Fothergill Chorley was a journalist, author, and art critic, born Dec.
 15, 1808, at Blackley Hurst, in Lancashire.
 "Sprung from an old Lancashire family, he had a self-willed, eccentric character, and an erratic temperament, common to most of its members, which accorded ill with the rigid tenets of the Society of Friends, to which they belonged.
 At 8 years of age he lost his father, and...